 The biggest challenge, according to Nick Lisikatos, is to convince his young players to be leaders.
 “Baseball, softball — these are tough sports,” he says.
 “If you have a 70 percent failure rate [at the plate], you’re on track to be a Hall of Famer.
 The sport takes mental toughness, a thick skin.
 It’s not for everyone.”

 Against Westlake, Haldane often showed their youth, making errors and hesitating.
 Lisikatos remains optimistic.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.